Substandard and falsified medical products

 - They affect every region of the world.

-- SSFFC medical products from all main therapeutic categories have been reported to WHO including medicines, vaccines and in vitro diagnostics.
+- Substandard and falsified medical products from all main therapeutic categories have been reported to WHO including medicines, vaccines and in vitro diagnostics.

-- Anti-malarials and antibiotics are amongst the most commonly reported SSFFC medical products.
+- Anti-malarials and antibiotics are amongst the most commonly reported substandard and falsified medical products.

-- Both Generic and Innovator medicines are falsified including very expensive products for cancer to very inexpensive products for treatment of pain.
+- Both generic and innovator medicines can be falsified, ranging from very expensive products for cancer to very inexpensive products for treatment of pain.

 - They can be found in illegal street markets, via unregulated websites through to pharmacies, clinics and hospitals.